August 28 - September 4, Alaska Cruise

 September 17-19, Syracuse, New York

 FGS 2015 Regional Conference — Held in partnership with the New York State Family History Conference, FGS will kick off this regional conference with a Focus on Societies Day — a full day packed with sessions for society leaders, society members, and those wanting to become more involved in societies.
+Register to attend this regional event.
+Societies, reserve your table today for excellent marketing and networking opportunities for your society.

 August 31 - September 3, Springfield, Illinois